radiantearth/stac-api-spec/extensions.md

 ## Creating new extensions

 Creating new extensions requires creating an OpenAPI fragment to define it, along with a README markdown file that gives an overview of the functionality.
-In the README a conformance URI should be provided, so clients can use it to tell if a service has the indicated functionality.
+In the README, a conformance URI should be provided, so clients can use it to tell if a service has the indicated functionality.
 It is also recommended to note the 'extension maturity', as defined above, so others can know how widely it is used.